Alan-Miller/react-axios-redux-promise-middleware/README.md

 * `npm install --save redux-promise-middleware`.
 * Open `src/store.js`.
 * Import `createStore`, `applyMiddleware`, and `combineReducers` from `redux`.
   * We'll be using two reducers in this project.
-One for the customer list and one for customer editting.
+One for the customer list and one for customer editing.
   * Follow along in the detailed instructions if you are unfamiliar with `combineReducers`.
 * Import `promiseMiddleware` from `redux-promise-middleware`.
 * Import `listReducer` from `src/ducks/listReducer.js`.